lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :name: portal_tut03_step01m
     :alt: A screenshot of the plot of H magnitude vs. semi-major axis

-Why are there so many objects with H magnitude exactly at 15?
+Why are there so many objects with H magnitude exactly at 15, over a wide range of heliocentric distances?

 1.12.
 Clear the query and results and return to the RSP TAP Search form.

 .. _DP0-3-Portal-3-Step-2: